 If you suffer from chronic bad breath, falling or loose teeth, and bleeding gums, then the plaque in your mouth goes down to the root of your teeth.
 For that reason, regular teeth cleaning will be of no help.
 To remove such deeply embedded plaque, you need deep teeth cleaning.
-If you’re considering to have this treatment you can visit southern Smiles clinic in Miranda, NS.
+If you’re considering to have this treatment you can visit southern Smiles clinic in Miranda, NSW.
 But what does the procedure entail?

 What is Deep Teeth Cleaning?

 This is an extensive dental procedure that removes plaque and tartar not just from the crown but also from the roots.
 Also known as gum therapy, the cleaning stops the progression of gum disease caused by deeply embedded bacteria.

 Why Do You Need the Procedure